Vince-mel/Capstone-frontend/README.md

 Profile: update your bio, update or delete the post

+search: search a post whit key characters

 Category:  Write posts by categories so that other users can easily find what they're looking for.

-Comment: publish comment and delete for  share your opinion
+Comment: post comment and delete for  share your opinion

 dashboard:
 As an admin, you can manage users, categories, activities, and posts.